This traditional figgy pudding recipe is an old fashioned English dessert served at Christmas.

 I would recommend serving your figgy steamed pudding with custard or double cream.

-If you have a have a very sweet tooth, a drizzle of golden syrup would be delicious too.
+Or, as it’s not an overly sweet dessert, a drizzle of golden syrup would be delicious too.

 If you give this recipe a go, do feel free to tag me in any photos you share on social!

 It gives me such a buzz to see my recipe getting made all around the world!
-You can find me everywhere as @hedgecomber :)
+You can find me pretty much everywhere online as @hedgecomber :)

 - 110 g plain flour